alokdutt-pangaea/ConfiguringSiebel/Containerization/Podman/oraclelinux/classic-mde/README.md

-# Siebel On Docker for Oracle Linux 7
+# Siebel On Podman for Oracle Linux 8

 In this section, we'll cover one possible method for building and running Siebel as a set of Docker containers that will run against an Oracle Linux  operating system.
 The section is split into two parts: